 Way back at the start of 2010, we applied for funding through Community Energy Scotland for a wind turbine.
 A number of months on, with planning permission and grid connection in place, we installed a wind-turbine, ready for winter.

 We need heat for the staff and a fair bit of lighting in the depths of winter, at the Urgha Community Recycling Site.
 From November 2010, we have been generating our own electricity from the turbine now sited at the rear of the adjacent coal yard.
-The Tarbert Grazings Committee have thankfully given us their approval.
+The Tarbert Grazings Committee allowed us to build on their common grazings.

 We selected a Westwind 10kw machine on a 12.5m tower for the site.
 This generates enough electricity to meet the needs of the site, and help with the long-term sustainability of the operation -through the export of surplus energy.
-Westwind have since gone bust, on two occasions, and along with a number of other community groups in the Western Isles, we have a turbine that is no longer supportable.
+Westwind have since gone bust, on two occasions, and along with a number of other community groups in the Western Isles, we have a turbine that we struggle to maintain.

 Scaladale & West Tarbert